billyyoung/blog/content/posts/emptiness.md

 "Why do you write like you're running out of time?" - Burr, _Hamilton (2015)_

 ## An explanation, maybe
-The closest thing I've found to an explanation for The Emptiness, and more importantly where it comes from, is [this Dr. K chat](https://www.youtube.com/watch?v=_mwm67Nmiz8).
+The closest thing I've found to an explanation for The Emptiness, and more importantly where it comes from, is <a target="_blank" href="https://www.youtube.com/watch?v=_mwm67Nmiz8">this Dr. K chat</a>.
 I'm not entirely sure if what he's saying is Exactly How It Is, but it resonated with me and mirrors my experience.

 To try to recap the idea in my own words: